-With respect to assessment of student learning outcome in the statistics and analytics course, students performed slightly better with the Cengage eLearning platform, specifically with the Excel assignments.
+With respect to assessment of student learning outcome in the statistics and analytics course, students performed better with the Cengage eLearning platform, particularly with the Excel assignments.
 While the assignments were not identical to those used in the Pearson MyLab platform, the concepts tested were very similar since we teach to and measure course learning outcomes for accreditation purposes.
-The primary differentiator was the use of algorithmic Excel exercises by Cengage which largely eliminated students copy each other's spreadsheets.
+It appears that students not only performed better in this category overall, but this translated into a higher level of outcome mastery.
+The most likely cause was that students were forced to do their own work and were unable to share spreadsheets with one another.
 The algorithmic nature of the problems seems to prevent academic integrity issues and force all students to complete the work on their own.
-Pearson has committed to implementing this feature in the next edition so Cengage's advantage will be minimized.

 The findings from this research will be directly applicable and usable by faculty to assess student learning outcome achievement.
 It will also benefit faculty by providing them with directly measurable metrics on student performance which can be used to tailor and enhance future classes by focusing on areas where student performance is falling short of expectations.
 This research also adds to the existing literature on eLearning platforms and their use and applicability in accreditation.
 Since all accreditation agencies now focus on assessment of student learning outcomes, additional research and findings in this area is important to all faculty members teaching in this area.
 Employers can learn how student outcomes are defined, developed, tested and assessed. eLearning platforms provide the mechanism to do this.
-Thus, there is no clear-cut winner.
-Both platforms offer tools to monitor student learning outcomes and the decision as to which one to choose comes down to personal preference.